 On July 22, 2015, we entered into a lease agreement with respect to our facility located at 1305 O'Brien Drive, Menlo Park, California.
-The term of the O'Brien Lease is one hundred thirty-two (132) months.
+The term of the O'Brien Lease is 11 years.
 In December 2016, we entered into an amendment to the O'Brien Lease which defined the commencement date of the lease to be October 25, 2016, notwithstanding that such substantial completion did not occur until the first quarter of 2017.
 Base monthly rent was abated for the first six (6) months of the lease term and thereafter was \$540,000 per month during the first year of the lease term, with specified annual increases thereafter until reaching \$711,000 per month during the last twelve (12) months of the lease term.
 If the rent is not received within five days of the due date, there will be an additional sum equal to 5% of the amount overdue as a late charge.
 Any amount not paid within 10 days after receipt of the landlord's written notice will bear interest from the date due until paid, at the lesser rate of (1) the prime rate of interest as published in the Wall Street Journal, plus 2% or (2) the maximum rate allowed by law, in addition to the late payment charge.
-We were required to establish a letter of credit for the benefit of the landlord and to submit \$4.5 million as a deposit for the letter of credit in October 2015.
-Subsequently, pursuant to the terms of the O'Brien Lease, on May 1, 2019 the \$4.5 million in restricted cash was reduced to \$3.5 million.
+We were required to establish a letter of credit for the benefit of the lendlord and to submit \$4.5 million in restricted cash has gradually been reduced to \$3.0 million.

-All of our leases are operating leases.
-Operating lease assets and liabilities are reflected within "Operating lease right-of-use assets, net", "Operating lease liabilities, current" and "Operating lease liabilities, non-current" on the condensed consolidated balance sheets.
-These assets and liabilities are recognized at the commencement date based on the present value of remaining minimum lease payments over the lease term using our estimated secured incremental borrowing rates.
+Operating lease right-of-use assets and liabilities on our Condensed Consolidated Balance Sheets represent the present value of remaining minimum lease payments over the remaining lease term using our estimated secured incremental borrowing rates at the commencement date.
 Lease payments included in the measurement of the lease liability comprise the base rent per the term of the Lease.
-Lease expense for these leases is recognized on a straight-line basis over the lease term, with variable lease payments, such as common area maintenance fees, recognized in the period those payments are incurred.
+Lease expense for these leases is recognized on a straight-line basis over the lease term, with variable lease payments, such as common area maintenance fees, recognized in the period incurred.

 We often have options to renew lease terms for buildings.
 For the O'Brien Lease, the renewal option is 5 years and the rent will be based on fair market value at the time of renewal and was not included in the lease term.
 In addition, certain lease arrangements may be terminated prior to their original expiration date at our discretion.
 We evaluate renewal and termination options at the lease commencement date to determine if we are reasonably certain to exercise the option on the basis of economic factors.
-The weighted average remaining lease term for our operating leases as of March 31, 2021 was 6.6 years.
+The weighted average remaining lease term for our operating leases as of June 30, 2021 was 6.3 years.